-On theme quickly emerged.
+One theme quickly emerged.
 All those who are confused were contributing to the traditional IRA for the previous year and then converting it to Roth.
 They made it too hard for themselves.

-In the example above, the $5,000 contribution made *for* 2012 in 2013 goes on the 2012 tax return.
-It has to carry over $5,000 tax basis to the 2013 return.
-Its conversion to Roth *in* 2013 goes on the 2013 tax return.
-The $5,500 contribution *for* 2013 to be made in 2014 again goes on the 2013 tax return but the conversion *in* 2014 must wait for the 2014 tax return.
+In the example above, the contribution made *for* year X in year X+1 goes on the tax return for year X. It has to carry over the tax basis to the return for year X+1.
+The conversion to Roth *during* year X+1 goes on the tax return for year X+1.
+The contribution *for* X+1 to be made in X+2 again goes on the tax return for year X+1 but the conversion *during* year X+2 must wait for the tax return for year X+2.

-The 2013 tax return ends up having a $5,000 basis carried over from the previous year, a $5,000 conversion, a $5,500 contribution (to be made in 2014), and a $5,500 basis carried forward to the next year.
+The tax return for the current year ends up having a basis carried over from the previous year, a conversion, a contribution (made in the next year), and a basis carried forward to the next year.
 The Form 8606 ends up looking like this:

 The Form 8606 when you are doing it the easy way looks like this:

 If you must get caught up for one year, that’s fine.
-Contribute for 2013 in 2014, before April 15, but also contribute for 2014 in 2014, and convert both in 2014.
-This way you will have a clean slate come 2015, which lets you do it the easy way in 2015.
+Contribute for the previous year before April 15, but also contribute for the current year in the current year, and convert both during the current year.
+You can convert more than once in any year, and there is no limit on the amount you convert.
+This way you will have a clean slate come next year, which lets you do it the easy way going forward.

 Comments are closed because questions are becoming repetitive.
 Be sure to read existing comments for answers to questions similar to yours.